 You’re an ecumenical microfinance organization, how does this set you apart from other such organizations?

 We are the practical arm of the ecumenical community that focuses on financing the economic development of people who have been economically and socially marginalized.
-As such, we enjoy a close and special relationship with the member churches of the ecumenical movement, while I must emphasize that our services are not restricted to the ecumenical community.
+As such, we enjoy a close and special relationship with the member churches of the ecumenical movement, while our services are not restricted to the ecumenical community.

 One of the great missions of the churches in the movement has been to reach out and minister to these communities in dire need.
 Over the years, the churches have come to know intimately the needs of communities they serve.
 Because we too are an ecumenical organization, we can draw upon that fund of local knowledge to connect with the extremely poor and offer them the financial assistance that is our specialty.

 Moreover, the churches have often been the first to establish links between the most isolated communities and the rest of the world.
 By working closely with them, we can also be among the first to provide economic aid to those who need it most.
 In brief, concrete terms, being ecumenical means that we have a network that allows us to reach far beyond other microfinance organizations.

 It’s also crucial to keep in mind here is that being ecumenical makes a huge difference for us, morally or ethically speaking.
 Our main concern is to help those in need, not to exploit need in the name of profit.
 As such, charity and pragmatism are the guiding lights of our work, and indeed we are always mindful of the ethical angle to everything that we do, rooted in our commitment to the values at the heart of our ecumenical identity.

 Do you give loans only?
 Or do you provide training, etc. that might help your clients use their loan funds more effectively?

 In most instances, we do provide client training.
 These trainings are informal.
 The objective of the training is to teach them values to allow them to succeed.
 Values such as hard work, living within their means, and savings are taught to them.